 The IRR is usually calculated in project feasibility studies or in planning studies for large projects.
 It is presented as one metric together with several others (net present value and payback period) each of which have their pros and cons, which provide a justification for the project and allow management to make the decision to proceed.

-Corporate executives make decisions every day that involve how best to deploy the organization’s funds.
+Corporate executives make decisions every day that involve how best to deploy the organization’s capital.
 Every year there is a little money left over (hopefully).
 This money can be deployed into the organization’s operations, producing a rate of return similar to the organization’s past rates of return (calculated from profit/loss statements) or invested into a capital project.
 The important question is whether the capital project produces a rate of return similar to or greater than reinvesting the funds into its operations.
 In some cases there are multiple, competing projects to choose from as well.

 To further define this, it’s important to consider that every organization has a certain rate of return that its capital is achieving by being invested into its operations.
 This is called its cost of capital.
 The firm can also obtain money via debt financing, complicating the matter slightly.
 But if the firm has debt, the interest rate on the debt is averaged with the return of this reinvested capital to form the weighted average cost of capital (WACC).